Jermaine Kearse, the Seahawks’ Mr. Clutch, announces his retirement

 As a sophomore, he made the catch that set up the winning field goal in UW’s stunning upset of a Pete Carroll-coached USC team in 2009.

-And with UW trailing in the fourth quarter of a game at Cal late in the 2010 season and the Huskies needing to win to keep bowl hopes alive, Kearse made a diving, sprawling catch of a throw that Jake Locker later admitted “was a bad ball, actually” for a 46-yard gain that keyed the final drive that ended in the famous “God’s Play” touchdown by Chris Polk that won the game for the Huskies, 16-13.
+And with UW trailing in the fourth quarter of a game at California late in the 2010 season and the Huskies needing to win to keep bowl hopes alive, Kearse made a diving, sprawling catch of a throw that Jake Locker later admitted “was a bad ball, actually” for a 46-yard gain that sparked the final drive that ended in the famous “God’s Play” touchdown by Chris Polk that won the game for the Huskies, 16-13.

-A week later, Kearse caught a 27-yard TD pass from Locker with 44 seconds left for the winning touchdown as the Huskies won the Apple Cup and snapped a seven-year bowl drought.
+A week later, Kearse caught a 27-yard touchdown pass from Locker with 44 seconds left for the winning touchdown as the Huskies won the Apple Cup and snapped a seven-year bowl drought.

 Undrafted out of UW despite all the numbers and big catches, he signed as a free agent with the Seahawks.

-It may be easy to forget now, but Kearse did not make the Seahawks’ initial 53-player roster in 2012, instead waived and then re-signed to the practice squad.
+It might be easy to forget now, but Kearse did not make the Seahawks’ initial 53-player roster in 2012, instead was waived and then re-signed to the practice squad.

 He stayed there for two months until an injury to Ben Obamanu opened up a roster spot in late October.

-He played mostly special teams the rest of his rookie season, and as 2013 training camp approached was hardly a sure thing to make one of the most talent-laden rosters in NFL history.
+He played mostly special teams the rest of his rookie season, and as 2013 training camp approached he was hardly a sure thing to make one of the most talent-laden rosters in NFL history.

-Seattle had Doug Baldwin, Golden Tate, Sidney Rice and Ricardo Lockett returning as receivers, then traded for Percy Harvin, drafted Chris Harper in the fourth round and signed free agent Stephen Williams, who would turn out to be the unexpected star of training camp.
+Seattle had Doug Baldwin, Golden Tate, Sidney Rice and Ricardo Lockette returning as receivers, then traded for Percy Harvin, drafted Chris Harper in the fourth round and signed free agent Stephen Williams, who would turn out to be the unexpected star of training camp.

 One national publication called Kearse “a dark horse” to make the team heading into camp.